bevyengine/bevy/README.md

 * **Modular**: Use only what you need.
 Replace what you don't like
 * **Fast**: App logic should run quickly, and when possible, in parallel
 * **Productive**: Changes should compile quickly ... waiting isn't fun

+These principles ensure Bevy remains a **powerful yet user-friendly** engine for both small and large projects.

 ## About